ueberdosis/hocuspocus/docs/server/extensions.md

 load balancer and sync changes and awareness states through Redis.
 Hocuspocus will propagate all received updates to all other instances using Redis and thus forward updates to all clients of all Hocuspocus instances.

+The Redis extension does not persist data; it only syncs data between instances.
+Use the [Database](/server/extensions#database) extension to store your documents.

 Please note that all messages will be handled on all instances of Hocuspocus, so if you are trying to reduce cpu load by spawning multiple servers, you should not connect them via Redis.